-The next mention of the crossbow dates to 234 AD when Zhuge Liang, a military advisor from China is credited with inventing the crossbow.
-Not surprisingly, these crossbows were referred to as Zhuge crossbows.
-They were similar to an ancient burp gun and had a container for ammunition which also contained the bolts.
+The next mention of the crossbow dates to 234 AD when Zhuge Liang, a military advisor from China, is credited with inventing the crossbow.
+Not surprisingly, these crossbows are called Zhuge crossbows.
+They were similar to an ancient burp gun and had a container for ammunition, which also contained the bolts.
 To fire this crossbow quickly, you only need to move a handle.

 Composite crossbow from Greece

 The composite crossbow is also known to have been used in Greece in about the fourth century BC.
 This kind of crossbow was known as the Gastrophetes.
 In plain English, this term means a belly-bow.
 It got this name because the user had to lean with his or her belly on the crossbow’s butt end.
-This kind of crossbow was very popular in Medieval times and it actually became popular enough to replace the regular bow and arrow.
-The earliest known use of the Gastrophetes was in the Siege of Motya which took place at around this time: 397 BC.
+This kind of crossbow was trendy in Medieval times, and it became popular enough to replace the regular bow and arrow.
+The earliest known use of the Gastrophetes was in the Siege of Motya, which took place at around this time: 397 BC.

-Although the longbow was an important weapon at about this time, the crossbow was still a competitive weapon because the user could use it without requiring extensive training in its usage.
+Although the longbow was an essential weapon at about this time, the crossbow was still a competitive weapon because the user could use it without requiring extensive training in its usage.
 They could also master the art of using the crossbow in less time than it took to master the art of using the longbow.
 The Gastrophetes would soon give birth to another type of crossbow called the Oxybeles.
 It was nothing but a larger version of the Gastrophetes.
-European armies used crossbows to good effect and they became a very important weapon in their battle formations.
-The crossbow was mainly used prior to an assault of mounted knights and to protect infantrymen.
-Soldiers that could use the crossbow were paid more than other soldiers and were considered to be very important to the armies that used them.
+European armies used crossbows to good effect, and they became an essential weapon in their battle formations.
+The crossbow was used primarily before an assault of mounted knights and to protect infantrymen.
+Soldiers that could use the crossbow were paid more than other soldiers and considered to be very important to the armies that used them.
 In a few instances, soldiers who could use crossbows were even given the same status as knights.

 Changes to the drawing mechanism